samueltwallace/rpgs/commonmark_games/looters.md

 ![Waiting...](./silently-watching-1600.jpg)

-1. Acrobatics
-2. Dueling
-3. Brawling
-4. Sniping
-5. Disguise
-6. Lying
-7. Tracking
-8. Evasion
-9. Magic
-10. Lockpicking
-11. Pickpocketing
-12. Poison Identification
-13. Trap Setting
-14. Trap Disarming
-15. Architectural Eye
-16. Navigation
-17. Climbing
-18. Forgery
-19. Languages
-20. First Aid
-21. Moving Silently
-22. Outdoor Survival
-23. Ambush
-24. Dodging
-25. Beast Identification
-26. Translation (language of your choice)
-27. Reflexes
-28. Mechanical know-how
-29. Driving
-30. Appraisal

-Skills may allow extra capabilities or grant boons in rolling.
+11. Acrobatics
+12. Dueling
+13. Brawling
+14. Sniping
+15. Disguise
+16. Lying
+21. Tracking
+22. Evasion
+23. Magic
+24. Lockpicking
+25. Pickpocketing
+26. Poison Identification
+31. Trap Setting
+32. Trap Disarming
+33. Architectural Eye
+34. Navigation
+35. Climbing
+36. Forgery
+41. Languages
+42. First Aid
+43. Moving Silently
+44. Outdoor Survival
+45. Ambush
+46. Dodging
+51. Beast Identification
+52. Translation (language of your choice)
+53. Reflexes
+54. Mechanical know-how
+55. Driving
+56. Appraisal
+61.
+62.
+63.
+64.
+65.
+66.

+Chosen skills start at score of 5.
 Come up with some archetype that fits your skills: ninja, boxer, outdoorsman, etc.

-Additionally, come up or roll on the following for 3 weapons, tools, or items that you start with (three total).
+Additionally, come up or roll on the following for weapons, tools, or items that you start with (three total).
 You also may take some initial cash (enough for a few days' living).

 1. Sword
 2. Two-handed Sword